wp-plugins/digicution-simple-twitter-feed/readme.txt

 == Changelog ==

+= 1.4.2.3 =
+* Fixed minor bug so plugin now outputs the correct CSS if using Twitter Icons (& Automatic Styling) within the plugin.
+Thanks to Rajat Soni for pointing out the issue.
+* Also removed some extra redundant code and renamed the CSS output function to something more unique to help avoid duplication errors.

 = 1.4.2.2 =
 * Fixed Minor Display Bug When "Display Follow Link In Header" was set to "Text Link".
-Thanks to Chris Campbell for pointing out the issue.

 = 1.4.2.1 =
 * Removed 2 redundant header functions that may have caused duplication error messages in some setups.